rehierl/abstract-properties/13-x-document-trees/13-5-document-order/1-0-document-traversal.md

 Note that start-tags can be described to represent an **enter-order** (i.e. a sequence of enter events) and the end-tags an **exit-order** (i.e. a sequence of exit events).
-Based on that, the tag soup of a document can be understood to describe as a sequence of enter- and exit events.
+Based on that, the tag soup of a document can be understood to describe a sequence of enter- and exit events.

 Note that, since each enter-event is paired with an exit-event, the tag-based syntax can be understood to support **a stream-based point of view**.